c-blake/cligen/README.md

 ### Custom Parameter Types or Parsing

-While `cligen` supports basic Nim types out of the box (strings, numbers, enums, sequences and sets of such, etc.), the parsing/printing system is extensible.
+While `cligen` supports basic Nim types out of the box (strings, numbers, enums, sequences and sets of such, etc.), the parsing/printing system is *extensible*.
 This is done via in-`dispatch` scope `argParse` & `argHelp` overloads for types.
 (These could almost be `parseType` & `$`; CLusers!=CLauthors & other integration
  requirements motivate two separate names.)
 A simple example: